MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

-Because the constructors copy the input data into new allocated storage, you should be aware that memory exceptions may result.
-Note that some of these constructors act as conversion functions.
+Because the constructors copy the input data into new allocated storage, memory exceptions may result.
+Some of these constructors act as conversion functions.
 This allows you to substitute, for example, an **`LPTSTR`** where a **`CStringT`** object is expected.

 - **`CStringT`**( `LPCSTR` `lpsz` ): Constructs a Unicode **`CStringT`** from an ANSI string.
 You can also use this constructor to load a string resource as shown in the example below.